Notting Hill

 During their first meeting in the bookshop, the background street scene shows some distinctivel [...]
 D

 The real Travel Bookshop had a sign in its window saying, "We're almost famous."
-It would sell [...]
+It would sell non-t [...]
 D

 David Threlfall was seen for a part for this project.
 D